Ayushcs021/grokking-the-object-oriented-design-interview/readme.md

 <h1 align="center">Grokking the Object Oriented Design Interview</h1>

-I create this repository as extended version of [Grokking the Object Oriented Design Interview](https://www.educative.io/courses/grokking-the-object-oriented-design-interview) course.
-I add `example-codes` part for better understanding.

 ### **Notes:**

 1. All codes except OOP basics section are not executable.
-2. I use `Python` for coding demonstration.
+2. I use `Java` for coding demonstration.
 3. I try to write error free codes that's why in many class and function i just use `None` or `pass`
 4. For practice I left coding section empty of Facebook's `Extended Requirement` section.